 Alicia Paul, Teacher

 I am currently the pre-k teacher in the School of Early Learning and the kindergarten teacher in the Beth Am religious school.
-I have been teaching for 16 years now, ever since I graduated from the University of Delaware with my bachelor’s degree in education.
+I have been teaching for 17 years now, ever since I graduated from the University of Delaware with my bachelor’s degree in education.
 I first came to Temple Beth Torah as a teaching assistant with the 4-year-old class and the very next year I began teaching pre-k/K in my own classroom.
 I absolutely love teaching because the children can always put a great big smile on my face.
-On a personal note, I am lucky enough to be the mommy to a fabulous 7-year-old who just started 2nd grade in the Upper Moreland school district and a 4-year-old who is currently in the four-year-old program here at SOEL Beth Am.
+On a personal note, I am lucky enough to be the mommy to a fabulous 9-year-old who just started 4th grade in the Upper Moreland school district and a 6-year-old who is currently in 1st grade.

 Melissa Plumly, Teacher